1-800-thewolf/FF1PSP-Archipelago/README.md

 ## What Is This?

 This turns FF1 PSP into an Archipelago multiworld randomizer.
-Every chest, every key item, and every "talk to the guy who gives you the thing" is a location.
-What you get back is whatever the multiworld decided to put there — which might be a Ninja job scroll for your Thief, or a Warrior's sword sitting in somebody else's world.
+Play on your own or with your friends.
+Chests and Key Items are locations that can hold a random item.

-You might sail out of Cornelia with the Canoe and no Ship.
-You might walk into a shop and find a spell nobody in your party can cast, sitting next to a hint about where your Levistone shards went.
+You might find an early Canoe and have to sneak into the Ice Cavern early to find your Ship, or perhaps you'll see a spell tome for sale but decide to buy hints to learn what's on a floor of Mount Gulg so you can path smarter.

 **What is Archipelago?**